dy/sprae/readme.md

 #### `:ref`

-Expose an element in scope with `name` or get reference to the element.
+Expose an element in scope with `name` or get ref to the element.

 ```html
 <div :ref="card" :fx="handle(card)"></div>